vishnu123r/toggl-time-visual/README.md

 - Run the script to fetch and save the data: main.py
 - View the Dash app by opening the URL specified in the terminal output

-## Known Issues
+## Currently Working
-- UI/UX and frontend requires improvement
 - Deploying the app to Heroku
 - Setting up and connecting a Postgres Database to Heroku
+- UI/UX and frontend improvements

 ## Future Plans
 - Incorporate other activites tracked using TogglTrack and create better visualizations